pramttl/mirror-sync-api/README.md

     # This starts the local api server (in development mode)

+Note: Make sure you edit the settings in `settings.py` file before starting the master.
+The settings includes information like *hostname* of the master node.
+Rsync daemon password of master node rsync daemon.

 ### Adding a slave node

 Send a `POST` request to of content-type `application/json` type to: